xxrxhj/Pacific-Northwest-View/README.md

 weather

-## The database is now free of extreme weather statistics and duplicates.
-Although climate change is a pervasive challenge, we all have the power to attain net-zero.
+## The database is free of extreme weather statistics and duplicates.
+Although climate change is a pervasive challenge, we can all help attain net-zero.
 Think globally; act locally.